neo954/sichuan-cookbook/README.md

 and some other minor adjustments.
 To keep large JPEG photos out of the git repository, all the JPEG photos are stored in ``user-images.githubusercontent.com``.
 Download all the JPEG photos with the following command.
-All these JPEG photos are around 625 MiB.
+Please notice the size of all these JPEG photos is around 625 MiB.
 ```
 make -C jpeg
 ```